 For the most part, we would all like to use what we already have, rather than tossing everything out and starting over.
 But when/where you have a choice, try to confine yourself to two colors only and the rest of the coloration a mix of neutrals or natural materials.

-A lot of different colors can read as too busy, regardless of what size room you have.
+Several different colors can read as too busy, regardless of what size room you have.

 For more information on the effects of color and how to use color effectively, head over here…